LeqsNaN/RARG/README.md

 # RARG: Relevance-Aware RGrep Search

-Official code for the paper **"RARG: Relevance-Aware RGrep Search"**.
+Official code for the paper **"A New Role for Relevance: Guiding Corpus Interaction in Agentic Search"**.

 ## About the paper